Tennessee Online Sports Betting

 Tennessee’s legalization of sports betting came as a bit of a surprise to many observers.
 After all, the Volunteer State is not terribly friendly to gambling in general, so its desire to join the sports betting fray after the fall of PASPA seemed a bit out of character.

-Tennessee has a unique situation due to the fact that it will be the first state to offer sports betting exclusively online.
+Tennessee has a unique situation due to the fact that it will be the first state to offer sports betting to registered vendors exclusively online.
 This reality is because gambling in Tennessee is just not very popular.
 The state has no legal gambling locations in the state, and aside from the state lottery and some online horse betting, does not entertain gambling endeavors.

 Nevertheless, Tennessee residents and visitors will soon be able to bet on sports online with the following types of wagers:

 - Point spreads — Point spreads, or spread bets, are wagers about the eventual margin of victory in a game or match.

 - Moneylines — A moneyline bet is a wager regarding the winner of the game.
 However, based upon the strength of each team, a winning bet pays different amounts, as determined by the three-digit number next to each team name.